Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 As product catalogs expand into the millions, maintaining high performance becomes a critical factor.

-This blog explores advanced strategies to scale Bagisto for managing 10 million products, focusing on database optimization, caching, and efficient queue management.
+This blog shares smart tips to scale Bagisto for nearly 10 million products using strong database tuning, cache use, and smooth queue management.

 Understanding the Challenges